Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 </bean>
 ```

-Since the shared mode actually starts a single Jetty instance, the port numbers are not based on the instance of the web application, but simply on the `web.port` deployment property (which defaults to 8080).
-The first web application that is deployed in a GSC will control on which port number the shared Jetty instance is created.
-Other web applications deployed on the same GSC will have no affect on the GSC (actually, on any aspect of the Jetty server).
+Shared mode starts a single Jetty instance, so the port numbers are not based on the instance of the web application, but on the `web.port` deployment property (which defaults to 8080).
+The first web application that is deployed in a GSC  controls on which port number the shared Jetty instance is created.
+Other web applications deployed on the same GSC have no affect on the GSC (or on any other aspect of the Jetty server).

-In case more than one GSC is running on the same machine, and a web application is deployed on both, the first will use port 8080.
-The second web application instance, deployed on the second GSC, will try to use port 8080, identify that it is used, and automatically try the next one, which is 8081.
-By default, if a port is taken on the same host, the subsequent port will be used with up to 20 retries.
-To limit the number of retries, for example to 10 (instead of the default 20), you must define a bean named **retryPortCount** of class `Integer` and the value as the number of attempts.
-Setting a value of 1, will only try once using the `basePort` and `portOffset`.
+If more than one GSC is running on the same machine, and a web application is deployed on both, the first will use port 8080.
+The second web application instance, deployed on the second GSC, will try to use port 8080, identify that it already in use, and automatically try the next one, which is 8081.
+By default, if a port is taken on the same host, the subsequent port is used with up to 20 retries.
+To limit the number of retries (for example, to 10 instead of the default 20), you must define a bean named `retryPortCount` of class `Integer` and the value as the number of attempts.
+Setting a value of 1 will allow only one attempt using the `basePort` and `portOffset`.

 ```xml